An independent guide to Val Thorens

 The lift company continues to invest in the ski area, with improvements each winter season.
 For example, new for the 2015-16 winter season is an easy skiercross type course, suitable for kids and lower level skiers and boarders, called Fun Slope.
 Another new five star hotel is opening too, the Hotel Pashmina.

-All this may explain why Val Thorens won the World's Best Ski Resort award in 2014, for the second year running.
+All this may explain why Val Thorens won the World's Best Ski Resort award in 2014, for the second year running, and France's Best Ski Resort 2015.